There are seven schools at university level run in Iceland. These schools are the following:

 An Increase in the Value of Continuing Education

 Rapid changes in all aspects of society have resulted in a constant increase in the value of continuing education.
 It is now common for people to look for courses of various kinds after formal study has finished, be that in their field of work or in an area of interest.
-Courses are offered under the supervision the University of Iceland’s Institute of Continuing Education, as well as the various subjects run by amateur or hobby schools, associations, and private institutions.
+Courses are offered under the supervision of the University of Iceland’s Institute of Continuing Education, as well as the various subjects run by amateur or hobby schools, associations, and private institutions.